Silvian/sen-level-interview/README.md

 `CELERY_BROKER_URL=amqp://admin:mypass@rabbitmq`

+Also don't forget to create a /static/media/upload folder in project base.

 3. Inside the project base directory where docker-compose.yml file can be found, run the following commands:
 #### docker-compose up --build